Are More Women Choosing Personalized Medicine?

 Written by Carol Petersen, RPh, CNP – Women’s International Pharmacy

-Dr. JoAnn Pinkerton was the lead author for a paper entitled, Compounded Bioidentical Hormone Therapy: Identifying Use Trends and Knowledge Gaps among US Women, recently published in Menopause: The Journal of The North American Menopause Society.
+Dr. JoAnn Pinkerton was the lead author for a paper titled Compounded Bioidentical Hormone Therapy: Identifying Use Trends and Knowledge Gaps among US Women, recently published in Menopause: The Journal of The North American Menopause Society.

 The paper evaluated two studies that involved answering questionnaires via internet invitations.
 The first study analyzed data for 801 women reporting at least one menopausal symptom and the second study looked at data for women who were ever users of hormone therapies.
-The paper raised great concern because a low number of respondents using compounded bioidentical hormone therapies answered correctly when asked if they knew that their therapies were not FDA approved.
-Interestingly, the women who took manufactured hormone therapies were not asked about their knowledge of whether their therapies were FDA approved.
+The paper raised great concern because a low number of respondents using compounded bioidentical hormone therapies answered correctly when asked if they knew that their therapies were not FDA-approved.
+Interestingly, the women who took manufactured hormone therapies were not asked about their knowledge of whether their therapies were FDA-approved.
 Therefore, one cannot determine if the women using manufactured hormone therapies would have answered the same question correctly.

 Bias is of significant concern in this paper considering the source of the funding is a pharmaceutical company focused on the development and commercialization of FDA approved hormone replacement products.